bkerley/bryceblog/_drafts/salmon-run-under-pressure.md

 Salmon Run is a co-operative game mode in Splatoons 2 and 3.
-You and three players get teamed up, flown out to a purpose-built stage[^large-ronald], assigned weapons from a fixed (per-rotation) pool, and fight your way through three waves of enemy salmonids (anthropomorphized salmon armed and armored with repurposed kitchen gear).
+You and three players get teamed up, flown out to a purpose-built stage, assigned weapons from a fixed (per-rotation) pool, and fight your way through three waves of enemy salmonids (anthropomorphized salmon armed and armored with repurposed kitchen gear).